A generating tree approach to k-nonnesting partitions and permutations: -nonnesting set partitions

-\end{corollary} Setting $v_0=0$, we obtain the generating function for $k+1$-nonnesting partitions, $Q(0,v_1,\dots,v_{k-1};z)$.
+The evaluation $v_0=0$ in $Q$ corresponds to the generating function for $k+1$-nonnesting partitions, $Q(0,v_1,\dots,v_{k-1};z)$.
 Note that this is a function of $z$ only, because of the restriction $s_0\ge s_1\ge\dots\ge s_{k-1}\ge 0$.
-The functional equation in Corollary~\ref{cor:kpart}, which specializes to Corollary~\ref{cor:uv} for $k=2$, is amenable to series generation, and it remains to be seen what can be extracted using a kernel method analysis.
+The functional equation in Corollary~\ref{cor:kpart}, which specializes to Corollary~\ref{cor:uv} for $k=2$, is amenable to series generation.
+This is explained in Section~\ref{sec:enumerative}, which also summarizes some numerical results.

+In attempting to solve these equations, the kernel method is a natural tool, but we have encountered some obstacles.
+The case $k=1$ has no geometric series terms, and the equations are easily solved for the bivariate generating function, for example, using the orbit sum method.
+However, this is not surprising as this case gives simply a generalized Catalan generating function.
+For higher values of $k$, the particular subset of evaluations suggested that the symmetrizing approach of~\cite{Bous11} might be the appropriate variant.
+However, it is not directly applicable here because of a lack of a certain kind of symmetry in the distribution of the parameter.
+This is an intriguing area of future research.